 This goes without saying, but ideally you’d need some media consumption device — this can range anywhere from a MacBook Pro to a budget Honor mobile phone.
 And there’s a schweet ‘hack’ you can use.

-If you don’t have a Netflix account, they do offer one month free, so if you sign up now, you’ll have the whole holiday season to test it out.
-And FYI, we’re giving away some Netflix gift cards right now, check it out.
-You have until about 12PM to enter.
+If you don’t have a Netflix account, they do offer one month free, so if you sign up now, you’ll have a good few weeks to test it out.

 Netflix allows you to download (certain) content directly to your device to watch offline.
-You can save movies, series, or documentaries directly to your device and access it any time.
-Just make sure the device is charged, if not — refer to section one of this guide.
-Yeah, we went there.
+You can save movies, series, or documentaries and access them any time.
+Just make sure the device is charged, if not refer to section one of this guide.

-If you’re in the mood for some chill tunes in the candlelight, Spotify offers the same service with its music selection.
-Luckily you can get Spotify Premium until end of December 2018 for only R6 a month for three months.
+If you’re in the mood for some chilled tunes in the candlelight, Spotify offers the same service with its music selection.
+There’s a free trial, too, so again you can kick the tyres before you lay down cash.

 Pump it up

-There are a multitude of wireless speakers out there — the choice is completely up to the user.
+There are a multitude of wireless speakers out there.
 Here at Stuff, we’ve gone through (almost) every speaker you can think of, and we highly recommend you check out our reviews page.
 Whether you just want to stave off the silence or shake the walls, there’s something there for you.

 Come to the dark side… we have gadgets

 This survival guide could have been much longer but we’ve rounded it down to everything we are most likely to use when the Stuff office experiences load shedding.
-You should also include items like portable gas stoves (for shedding over meal-times.
-Add an old-school kettle for the all-important coffee supply), little solar lights or battery-powered fake candles (Brett know where to get those [Amazon — Brett]), but we reckon you’ve got enough to keep you sane until the light comes back on for now.
+You should also include items like portable gas stoves (for shedding over mealtimes.
+Add an old-school kettle for the all-important coffee supply), little solar lights or battery-powered fake candles (Brett knows where to get those [Amazon]), but we reckon you’ve got enough to keep you sane until the light comes back on for now.